ibexa/bundle-generator/README.md

 * vendor namespace e.g. `Ibexa`
 * skeleton name e.g. `ibexa-ee`

-Package structure will be generated into `./target` directory.
+This creates a bundle files structure in the  `./target`` directory.

-Usage with all available options:
+Or you can use a command with all available options:

 ```
 $ php ./ibexa-bundle-generator video-editor  video-editor-dir  --vendor-name=ibexa --vendor-namespace=Ibexa --bundle-name=VideoEditor  --skeleton-name=ibexa-ee